 While studying mechanical engineering, Austin played football for the University of St. Thomas (MN).
 During law school, he served as managing editor of one of the oldest IP publications, IDEA: The Law Review of the Franklin Pierce Center for Intellectual Property.
 To round out his education, he obtained a Master of Laws in Intellectual Property.

-Outside of his practice, Austin enjoys time with family and friends, backcountry camping, and trying his hand cooking new recipes.
+Outside of his practice, Austin enjoys time with family and friends, backcountry camping, and playing various sports.

 J.D., UNH Franklin Pierce School of Law, 2021, cum laude; Managing Editor, IDEA: The Law Review of the Franklin Pierce Center for Intellectual Property